Embassy of Belgium, London

 The Embassy of Belgium in London is Belgium's diplomatic mission to the United Kingdom.
 It is located at 17 Grosvenor Crescent, having moved from its historical location in Eaton Square in 2006.
+In the mid 19th century, the embassy was at 3 Grosvenor Square.

-The government of Flanders also maintains a representative office at 1a Cavendish Square, Marylebone and the Belgian Ambassador's Residence is located on Upper Belgrave Street, Belgravia.
+The government of Flanders also maintains a representative office at 1a Cavendish Square, Marylebone, and the Belgian Ambassador's Residence is located on Upper Belgrave Street, Belgravia.

 The embassy building was designed by George Basevi in the 1860s.
 It is Grade II listed.